FAA Order 8110.37: Type Design Certification

-The FAA typically delegates DERs the authority to conduct examinations, testing, and inspections necessary to issue a type design certificate and to issue a type certificate when conformity is found, all following the same procedures an FAA engineer must follow in those activies.
+The FAA typically delegates DERs the authority to conduct examinations, testing, and inspections necessary to issue a type design certificate and to issue a type certificate when conformity is found, all following the same procedures an FAA engineer must follow in those activities.

 Changes in Type Design

 Having obtained a Type Design approval, a manufacturer may need to change the approved design.
 14 CFR § 21.93 classifies type design changes as either major or minor.
 It is the manufacturer's responsibility to first determine and notify the FAA whether a proposed type change is major or minor, subject to FAA review.
 Major changes require FAA review and approval of new design and test data to ensure that the changed designs meet federal requirements, in which the FAA relies on DERs as much as for the original design approvals.